 PTSD Car Accident Compensation Claims: Damages

 Most damage claims after a car accident are classified as either special or general damages.
-Losses which are easier to value, such as medical bills and lost wages are considered special damages.
-Those which are less easy to convert into dollars, such as pain and suffering, mental anguish or loss of enjoyment of life, are considered general damages.
+Losses which are easier to value, such as medical bills and lost wages, are considered special damages.
+Damages that are more difficult to convert into dollars, such as pain and suffering, mental anguish, or loss of enjoyment of life are considered general damages.

-Placing a value on PTSD and the impact of its symptoms on your daily life would be part of a general damages award.
+Placing a value on the impact of PTSA on your daily life would be part of a general damages award.
 Because it may not be as easy to calculate a dollar amount related to your PTSD, it will be necessary to prove your PTSD and related damages through expert testimony.
 Such testimony would be needed to establish:

-- Whether your condition is connected the car accident in question (as opposed to a prior car accident or another traumatic event); and
+- Whether your condition is connected the car accident in question (as opposed to a prior car accident or another traumatic event)

 One factor to consider in cases with PTSD car accident compensation claims is the impact that a victim's PTSD may have during trial.
 In one case, a woman suffering from PTSD due to a crash causing extensive injuries to her hand was advised by her doctor that re-living the incident on the stand could worsen her symptoms.
-She ultimately was not called to the stand, but that is a very real concern for PTSD victims.
+She was ultimately not called to the stand, but making symptoms worse is a very real concern for PTSD victims.
 In that case, the evidence was convincing enough that the victim was awarded $30 million in general damages alone.

 Another factor to consider in cases involving car accident PTSD is the time it may take to identify and diagnose the condition.
-Because it's not as well understood as other medical conditions, car accident victims or their family members may not see the warning signs until they get intense enough to seriously and negatively impact the victim's life.
+Because PTSD is not understood as well as other medical conditions, car accident victims and/or their family members may not see the warning signs until they get intense enough to seriously and negatively impact the victim's life.

-This delay in diagnosing and treating symptoms not only has an impact on the victim's well-being, but may also interfere with the ability to recover any damages associated with the condition.
+This delay in diagnosing and treating symptoms not only impacts the victim's well-being, but may also interfere with the ability to recover any damages associated with the condition.
 This could be due to the damages being left out of an initial personal injury claim or because the statute of limitations has already passed by the time that PTSD is diagnosed.